The Escort Passport iX is the entry-level Escort with GPS technology, used by high-end radar detectors to reduce false alarms.

 The speed nanny can be disabled by those willing to change the user mode to Advanced and navigate through the Preferences menu.

 The iX is controlled by six top-mounted buttons with hardly any space in between.
 An average-sized finger can easily depress four of the six simultaneously.
 Except when using the oversized Mute button, the safest time to adjust the iX is probably while the vehicle is parked.

 An Auto LoK setting chops K-band sensitivity by 65 percent to help reduce false alarms.
 A new IVT filter helps it to identify and ignore vehicular Blind Spot Monitoring (BSM) systems.
 These operate on the same K-band frequency as police radar and have become a huge headache for detectors.

 Auto NoX shuts off X band to cut false alarms, a worthwhile move except in Ohio, whose highway patrol is the only one that still uses this ancient radar band.

 The competition has a wider array of anti-false-alarm measures.
-For instance, some allow the user to set speed thresholds for the onset of audible alerts.
-Some also offer narrow-K-band settings to further cut down on false alarms.
-Both strategies require user interaction, however.
+For instance, the Radenso XP and Radenso Pro M allow users to set speed thresholds for the onset of audible alerts.
+Both also offer narrow-K-band settings to further cut down on false alarms.

-The iX is best suited to drivers who prefer set-and-forget operation with minimal involvement in the driving process.
-But at $500, it's hardly a bargain and alternatives are available.
-Two models with equivalent feature sets and performance are the Radenso Pro M and Radenso XP.
+The iX is probably best suited to drivers who prefer set-and-forget operation and minimal involvement with a radar detector.
+But even after its price dropped by a hundred bucks recently, to $399, it's hardly a bargain.
+The Escort is bracketed in price by two Radensos, the Radenso Pro M ($449) and Radenso XP ($349), and each has equal or better performance.
 Both also have superior displays and additional radar filtering strategies, making them quieter and ultimately, more effective at dodging tickets.